 As AUA uses the English language as the medium of instruction, students must have the ability to study (read, write and speak) in English.

 To qualify for admission to AUA, students are required to demonstrate English ability in one of the following ways:

-- 1. Have a bachelor's degree from a college/university in an English-speaking country where English was the medium of instruction. - 2.
-Achieve a passing score on a recognised English language test such as T0EFL, IELTS, Michigan.
+- 1. Have a bachelor's/Master's degree from a college/University where English was the medium of instruction. - 2.
+Achieve a passing score on a recognized English language test such as TOEFL, IELTS, Michigan.
 The test scores are valid for three years.
 The table below shows the minimum required test score.